ccmatt02/p2/README.md

 <http://p2.masanders.me>

 ## Description
-An XKCD style password generator.
+An XKCD style password generator with options for capitalization, numbers, and special characters.
+The word bank is constructed from Lewis Caroll's "Alice's Adventures In Wonderland" and stored in a .csv file which is imported into an array.

 ## Demo
 	TODO